Previous Updates: July 14, 2014; June 17, 2014; June 26, 2014; July 7, 2014.

 Do not capitalize casually.

-Not Chadron State Foundation and not CSC Foundation.
+Not Chadron State College Foundation and not CSC Foundation.

 Most cities must be accompanied by a state.
 When used in text, a comma should follow both the city and the state.